z-amirkhosravi/leniascope/README.md

 <img src=images/screenshot.jpg>
 </fig>

-The simplest way to play with the program is to press the **Randomimze** button, which erases the buffer and re-initializes it randomly, then wait to see if an interesting pattern emerges, and either randomize again or alter the parameters a little bit.
+The simplest way to play with the program is to press the **Randomize** button, which erases the buffer and re-initializes it randomly, then wait to see if an interesting pattern emerges, and either randomize again or alter the parameters a little bit.

 The mathematical parameters are in the upper right corner: